rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 In [#13051](https://github.com/rust-lang/cargo/issues/13051),
 [kpreid](https://github.com/kpreid)
-suggested a related feature to `target-applies-host`, a platform-tuple placeholder where the following mean the same thing:
+suggested a related feature to `target-applies-to-host`, a platform-tuple placeholder where the following mean the same thing:
 ```console
 $ cargo build --target host